Orbit equivalences of $\mathbb{R}$-covered Anosov flows and hyperbolic-like actions on the line: Proofs of Theorems and

 Theorem \ref{thm_main} follows from purely topological considerations in the suspension case, as follows.
 Suppose that $M$ is a $3$-manifold that fibers as the mapping torus of an Anosov diffeomorphism $A$ on the torus.
 By a theorem of Plante \cite{Plante}, any Anosov flow on $M$ is necessarily of suspension type.
 Any other suspension flow comes from a fibering of $M$ as the mapping torus of an Anosov diffeomorphism.
 It is a ``folklore" result that such a diffeomorphism must be conjugate to either $A$ or $A^{-1}$ --- a detailed proof can be found in \cite{Funar}.
 Since our definition of orbit equivalence allows a flow to be conjugate to its inverse, we conclude that $M$ admits only one Anosov flow up to orbit equivalence.

 The case of skew flows is much more interesting.
-For instance, examples of manifolds that admit arbitrarily many inequivalent skew-Anosov flows where build in \cite{BowdenMann}.
-As a first step to the proof, we need to recall some general structure theory due to Barbot and Fenley that will allow us to essentially reduce the theorem to a statement about actions of $\pi_1(M)$ on $S^1$.
+For instance, examples of (closed, hyperbolic) manifolds that admit arbitrarily many inequivalent skew-Anosov flows were constructed in \cite{BowdenMann}.
+As a first step to the proof of Theorem \ref{thm_main} in the skew case, we need to recall some general structure theory due to Barbot and Fenley that will allow us to essentially reduce the theorem to a statement about actions of $\pi_1(M)$ on $S^1$.